Since 2017

 Step 12

-13. Using a 21 cm lid or plate as a template, I cut a neat circle.
-Scraps go back under cling film — they make one more flatbread when re-rolled.
+13. Using a suitable lid or plate as a template, I cut out an even circle.
+I gather all the trimmings into a lump and tuck them under the film – they can be rolled out into one more flatbread.

 Step 13

-14. I stack the rolled flatbreads on a clean towel, lightly dusting both sides with flour to prevent sticking.
+14. I lay the rolled pieces on a towel, lightly dusting both sides with flour to prevent sticking – important when making several flatbreads in a batch.

 Step 14